 Sexual violence is "any sexual act, attempt to obtain a sexual act, or other act directed against a person’s sexuality using coercion, by any person regardless of their relationship to the victim, in any setting.
 It includes rape, defined as the physically forced or otherwise coerced penetration of the vulva or anus with a penis, another body part, or object."

-- Global estimates published by WHO indicate that about 1 in 3 (35%) of women worldwide have experienced either physical and/or sexual intimate partner violence or non-partner sexual violence in their lifetime.
+- Estimates published by WHO indicate that about 1 in 3 women in the Americas have experienced either physical and/or sexual intimate partner violence or non-partner sexual violence in their lifetime.

 - Men are more likely to perpetrate violence if they have low education, a history of child maltreatment, exposure to domestic violence against their mothers, harmful use of alcohol, unequal gender norms including attitudes accepting of violence, and a sense of entitlement over women.